jasonnIguazio/ghpages-doc-site/content/data-layer/reference/spark-apis/spark-datasets/_index.md

     weight:     10
 ---
-{{< comment >}}<!-- [SITE-RESTRUCT] [IntInfo] (sharonl) (2.2.21) As part of the doc-site restructure, I also re-titled this section to add "NoSQL API".
+{{< comment >}}<!-- [SITE-RESTRUCT] [IntInfo] (sharonl) (2.2.21) As part of the ghpages-doc-site restructure, I also re-titled this section to add "NoSQL API".
 -->
 {{< /comment >}}